Day 1 London - In flight

 In the small village of Myinkaba we enjoy a time-honoured Burmese tea party with traditional snacks, tea and coffee under the shade of trees.
 Late afternoon we board a cruise along the Irrawaddy River for spectacular views of Bagan, accompanied by a performance of Chinlone (a fascinating combination of sport and dance), before dinner back at our hotel.

 Day 12 Bagan - Inle Lake

 Transfer to the airport for our short flight to Heho.
 On arrival we transfer to the town of Nyaungshwe, visiting the colourful market.
 In the afternoon we visit the superb Red Mountain Estate Vineyards and Winery to enjoy some wine tasting and the spectacular views over Inle Lake and the valley.
 Then cruise along Inle Lake, one of Burma’s most spectacular locations, to see stilted houses, floating gardens and fishermen demonstrating their unique leg-rowing technique.
-Inle Resort (4T) or Pristine Lotus Spa Resort (4T) is our hotel for the next three nights.
+The Sanctum Inle Lake Resort (4T+) is our hotel for the next three nights.